 Socialist Scholars Conference

 In April 1993 Bass spoke at the West Coast Socialist Scholars Conference, held at UCLA.

 Honoring a Leader of the South African Communist Party

 In 1995, Bass helped organize a memorial service for the late Joe Slovo, a leader of the South African Communist Party and an admirer of Joseph Stalin.

 Board Member with the Los Angeles School Board & the Progressive Los Angeles Network

 In 2000 Bass was a Los Angeles School Board member.
 Also in the the early part of that decade, she served on the advisory board of the Progressive Los Angeles Network, an organization whose leadership and agendas were controlled largely by the Democratic Socialists of America.

 After serving six years as a member of the California State Assembly, Bass in 2010 was elected to succeed the retiring Diane Watson as the Congressional Representative for California’s 33rd District.
 She continues to serve in the U.S. House of Representatives, though in 2013 her district was renumbered as the 37th.
-Bass is a member of both the Congressional Black Caucus and the Congressional Progressive Caucus.
+Geographically, it includes all or parts of South Los Angeles, Mid-City, Culver City, and Palms.